Oxytocin (10mg)

 Oxytocin and Cognitive Performance

-Maternal deprivation may cause irreversible cognitive and behavioral functioning changes.
-Mice models suggest Oxytocin changes due to less parental bonding may be a prominent cause.
+Maternal deprivation may induce irreversible cognitive and behavioral functioning changes.
+Studies in murine models suggest Oxytocin changes due to decreased parental bonding may be a prominent cause.
 Oxytocin exposure in maternally deprived mice appeared to increase hormone levels for neuronal development in the prefrontal cortex.
-Overall behavior appeared to remain constant, but the cognitive ability was observe to be improved in the cohort exposed to Oxytocin.[7]
-Intranasal Oxytocin may improve learning in mice in the backdrop of stress.
+Overall behavior appeared to remain constant, but the cognitive ability was observed to be improved in the cohort exposed to Oxytocin.[7]
+The researchers therefore felt they had grounds to speculate that Oxytocin may improve learning in mice under stress.

 Oxytocin Peptide Research and Anxiety

 The hormone has been studied for its potential to minimize anxiety and depression.
-The genetic polymorphisms in the Oxytocin (Endopituitrina) receptor gene appear to cause social anxiety disorder and problems with attachment in childhood.
+The genetic polymorphisms in the Oxytocin (Endopituitrina) receptor gene related to anxiety disorder and problems with attachment.
 Animals exhibiting chronic anxious behavior have also displayed epigenetic changes in the Oxytocin receptor.[8]
 This indicates a possible compensatory pathway for pathologically suppressed Oxytocin levels.
-This indicates that social anxiety may be partially triggered by diminished Oxytocin signaling.
-Oxytocin dysregulation may lead to borderline personality disorder (BPD) as well.
-BPD is extremely challenging and has significant short- and long-term impacts; therefore, Oxytocin may help understand the pathology leading to better treatment.
+This indicates that anxiety may be partially induced by diminished Oxytocin signaling.

 Oxytocin and Hunger

-Research in a condition (Prader-Willi syndrome) marked by uncontrolled appetite has suggested that at least part of the pathology may result from increased suppression of Oxytocin (Pitocin) signaling.[9]
-Therefore, Oxytocin (Endopituitrina) has been suggested to play a potential role in regulating hunger state and feeding behavior.
+Research on a condition marked by uncontrolled appetite has suggested that at least part of the pathology may result from increased suppression of Oxytocin (pitocin) signaling.[9]
+Therefore, Oxytocin (Endopituitrina) has been suggested to potentially regulate the state of hunger in the organism and its feeding behavior.

 Oxytocin and Old Muscle

 Oxytocin also appears to regulate muscle maintenance.
 Age-associated reduction in molecule levels appears to lead to muscle wasting (sarcopenia).
 The research carried out at Berkeley suggests that both blood levels of the peptide and its receptors on muscle stem cells decrease over time.
-Exogenous use of Oxytocin appears to allow muscles to recover much of their healing potential.
-According to Elabd, one of the authors of the research, “repair of muscle in the old mice was at about 80%” compared to younger mice after Oxytocin was presented.
-Thus it can be potentially studied in relation to organ degeneration further, it may possibly slow down dysfunction.
+Exogenous exposure to Oxytocin appears to allow muscles to recover much of their potential.
+According to Elabd, one of the authors of the study, “repair of muscle in the old mice was at about 80%” compared to younger mice after Oxytocin was presented.[10]
+Thus, it can potentially be studied in relation to organ degeneration further, as it may slow down dysfunction.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.